Rdassy/App-Tracker/README.md

 # Hack for the Future Project: Job Application Tracker

+# You can access the app and try it for yourself [RIGHT HERE]:(https://hackathon-application-tracker.herokuapp.com/)

 ## Context

 Hack for the Future is a hackathon organized by Bootup and focused on building tools that help people manage their day-to-day lives, navigate career transitions, and excel in their new careers.
 Think of tools that would help with time management, goal setting, productivity, continued education, and beyond.
 Many bootcamp graduates are going through their own career transitions and managing their own hectic lives - this hackathon was an opportunity to create innovative tools that could help bootcamp graduates.